Can I Crochet at the Airport and Plane?

 - I’ve never had a crochet hook taken from me nor questioned why I have had it.

-- I try to have an established project with me that is partially started.
+- I have an established project with me that has partially started.
 In rare cases, I have started a project at the lounge after I went through customs.
-If I have a project already on my hook and need to prove that I am really a crocheter, a project is started to validate why I have my yarn and hooks.
-Again, I’ve not had an issue in this department.
+If I have a project already on my hook and need to prove that I am a crocheter, I start a project to validate why I have my yarn and hooks.

-- One flight attendant stopped to talk with me while I was crocheting and she said she would rather see me crochet than be squirrely and driving her nuts on the plane.
-I’m keeping myself low key and occupied, especially on flights with no screens on the back of the seat.
+- One flight attendant stopped to talk with me while I was crocheting.
+She said she would rather see me crochet than be squirrely and drive her nuts on the plane.
+I'm keeping myself low-key and occupied, especially on flights with no screens on the back of the seat.

 Cross Border Flights

 I used to travel with the ball bands around my yarn but have stopped doing that.
-The bands fall off as you start to use the balls and when they fall off while in midflight to the floor, good luck bending over to retrieve it.
+The bands fall off as you start to use the balls, and when they fall off while in midflight to the floor, good luck bending over to retrieve them.

-Travelling with yarn with ball bands, especially, when leaving your country to visit another, can signal the customs and border agencies that you may be selling your yarn in the country you are visiting because the packaging is intact.
+Travelling with yarn with ball bands when leaving your country to visit another can signal the customs and border agencies that you may be selling your yarn in the country you are visiting because the packaging is intact.
 Chances of you doing that may be slim to none; however, I have heard of people getting their yarn taken from them.
-I’m not into drama when I travel, so I remove off the packaging of my yarn prior to leaving home.
+I'm not into drama when I travel, so I remove the packaging of my yarn before leaving home.

 Generally Speaking

 I like to be left alone at the airport.
-I like to follow the rules and have zero drama.
-Sitting at the airports for hours on end, shuffling like herded sheep from here to there isn’t number one on my to-do list.
+I want to follow the rules and have zero drama.
+Sitting at the airports for hours, shuffling like herded sheep, isn't number one on my to-do list.

 You will always hear of people who claim they know of someone or they are that person where their stuff was taken from them.
-There are always exceptions to the rules and I have seen some security agents that are pretty strict.
+There are always exceptions to the rules, and I have seen some security are pretty strict.
 Ultimately, their ruling is the final decision.

 Travelled with my crochet hook (made of steel) and yarn all over the world, never had any issues.